-The portal builds upon the basic work undertaken jointly by ICOMOS and the the International Astronomical Union (IAU) through the Thematic Study on the Heritage Sites of Astronomy and Archaeoastronomy (2010).
+The portal builds upon work undertaken jointly by ICOMOS and the International Astronomical Union (IAU) through two Thematic Studies on the Heritage Sites of Astronomy and Archaeoastronomy (2010; 2017).
 Its development takes place in the context of the World Heritage upstream process for the recognition and study of astronomical heritage spanning all human societies across the ages.

 The portal sets out to provide:

 - a broad range of information on tangible, intangible, cultural and natural global heritage relating to astronomy and the issues relating to the recognition and preservation of astronomical heritage, in a database searchable geographically and thematically;